fwupd/fwupd/docs/building.md

 Listening on port 9091
 ```

-Then the process will wait for a debugger to be attached to `localhost:9091`.
+This will configure `gdbserver` to listen on a local port waiting for a debugger to connect.

-One example is using the [debugger](https://code.visualstudio.com/Docs/editor/debugging) that is part of [Visual Studio Code](https://code.visualstudio.com/).

 Launch vscode in the same directory as the Git checkout.
 After it's launched, set a source breakpoint.